Tell us: has there ever been a better name for a pastry than mooncake?

 The wider world that doesn't eat mooncakes annually is much more familiar with the Cantonese style.
 With a strong, chewy crust and dense filling, this style is usually shaped like a hockey puck and imprinted with Chinese characters, moon scenes, or other decorations.

-When we decided it would be a mooncake, Fred and I jumped into the research rabbit hole.
-Youtube videos, onlines research, Chinese pastry cookbooks shipped from Taiwan–we were all in.
+When we decided it would be a mooncake, We jumped into the research rabbit hole.
+Youtube videos, online research, Chinese pastry cookbooks shipped from Taiwan–we were all in.

-My family’s favorite mooncakes were filled with sweetened mung bean paste, which is how we decided on the filling for our own.
-Sadly for Fred, making the filling is a seven-step process–who knew?
+Our favorite mooncakes were filled with sweetened mung bean paste, which is how we decided on the filling for our own.
+Sadly for us, but good for you, making the filling is a seven-step process–who knew?

 Shelled mung beans are cleaned, soaked, rinsed, steamed, sifted, boiled, and finally stir fried.
 This is all before the bean paste is rolled into a long bar and portioned with a scale.
 If you think seven steps are six too many, get ready for the outer dough.